Grand Rapids Griffins: The return of professional hockey to Grand Rapids

 In January 1996, Bob McNamara, former IHL goaltender and assistant general manager of the Cleveland Lumberjacks, was appointed general manager of the Griffins.
 His first move was to hire Dave Allison, who had briefly coached the Ottawa Senators that season, as head coach.
 Among the first players to join the team were defensemen Todd Nelson and Travis Richards and goaltender Pokey Reddick, all of whom brought National Hockey League (NHL) experience.
 On the business side, the Griffins secured a deal with WOOD-AM to broadcast all regular season and playoff games in their inaugural season.
 Rich Kincaide then left his sportscaster position at WJR in Detroit to become the Griffins' play-by-play announcer and director of communications.
 The team also signed agreements with WZZM and WWMT to televise a handful of games each.
-Following lengthy negotiations with the City of Grand Rapids, a DeVos-owned company took over operations of Belknap Ice Arena, which was then renovated for use as the Griffins' practice facility.
+Following lengthy negotiations with the City of Grand Rapids, a DeVos-owned company took over operations of Belknap Ice Arena (now known as Griff's Ice House), which was then renovated for use as the Griffins' practice facility.